Sauter-University/sauter-university-2025-challenge/src/terraform/README.md

 - `roles/bigquery.admin` - For creating and managing BigQuery datasets
 - `roles/artifactregistry.admin` - For creating and managing Artifact Registry repositories
 - `roles/run.admin` - For creating and managing Cloud Run services
-- `roles/logging.admin` - For creating and managing logging sinks

 ## 📚 Additional Resources